igorkulman/coding-journal/content/post/2018-12-12-animating-tab-bar-buttons.md

 }
 {{< / highlight >}}

 To create a bounce animation we can use `CAKeyframeAnimation` and animate the `transform.scale` key path.
-Basically you need to make the image bigger, then slightly smaller and original size again.
+Basically, you need to make the image bigger, then slightly smaller and original size again.
 This is the animation I use

 <!--more-->